species-names/dataset/readme.md

 Species names are stored in json format in one file per genera.

 ## Current State
-Currently only birds are done.
+Currently only birds amd mammals are done.

 ## Todo
 - Html in names: Chendytes lawi invisible html comment behind name